gatewayapps/cradle/README.md

 # Cradle - A Schema Pipeline
 ## What is Cradle?
-Cradle is a tool for loading data models from one place and outputting it to another.
+Cradle is a tool for loading data models from one place and emitting it to another.
 This can be leveraged to eliminate the manual creation of redundant and tedious code within your project/application.
 We provide the ability to create specs that can, in turn, be executed against emitters with the output resulting in the code you wish to use.

 [Getting Started](#getting-started)
 [An Example Cradle Spec](#an-example-cradle-spec)